-With sweeping vistas of the ocean on one side and the mountain on the other, it's no wonder that expats who move to Cape Town often find themselves seduced into staying for far longer than they initially anticipated.
+With sweeping vistas of the ocean on one side and the mountain on the other, Cape Town is a wonderful city, and many expats often find themselves staying longer than they initially anticipated.
 Repeatedly featuring in and topping lists of the most beautiful cities in the world, Cape Town's popularity rests on its celebrated scenic landscape, mild climate and the relaxed lifestyle of its residents.

 Living in Cape Town as an expat

 It may be at the very tip of the African continent, but the Mother City, as it's also called, is anything but isolated.
-Shaped by its complicated history, the city's vibrant and cosmopolitan character is a mixture of colonial and local influences, and is home to an eclectic blend of people from all over in a city that feels part African and part European.
+Shaped by its complicated history, the city's vibrant and cosmopolitan character is a mixture of colonial and local influences.
+Cape Town is home to an eclectic mix of people from all over in a city that feels part African and part European.

-Cape Town is arguably South Africa’s most efficiently run metropolis and although there are high-risk areas, the city centre and the suburbs where expats are likely to live are relatively safe.
-While its public transport network could be better, the introduction of the MyCiTi Integrated Rapid Transport system means that it is easier for residents to get around than ever before.
+Cape Town is arguably South Africa’s most efficiently run metropolis.
+Although there are high-risk areas, the city centre and the suburbs where expats are likely to live are relatively safe.
+While its public transport network could be better, the introduction of the MyCiTi Integrated Rapid Transport system makes it easier for residents to get around than ever before.
 Most expats do, however, choose to own a car.

 Like any large city, Cape Town has its issues, but locals and expats alike will attest to the fact that the lifestyle and beautiful environment more than make up for any problems they may face.